lightbend/kafka-with-akka-streams-kafka-streams-tutorial/README.md

 #### Using Akka Persistence to Save Model State

 When you use the `ActorModelServerProcessor` option (`a` or `actor`), it writes the state to the local file system using [Akka Persistence](https://doc.akka.io/docs/akka/2.5.4/scala/persistence.html), which insures that the application can be restarted if it crashes.
 Hence, this feature helps support the resiliency required for production systems.
 This data is written to the `persistence` directory.
+This code is implemented in `com.lightbend.scala.akkastream.modelserver.actors.ModelServingActor`.

 A built-in Akka HTTP server provides access to state information.
 Once running, visit these links: